-PwC partners with financial institutions to make the financial system safe and trustworthy.
-With our industry knowledge, technological expertise and operational experience, we help our clients build trust in society by partnering with them to fulfil their regulatory obligations.
+We partner with financial institutions to keep the financial system safe and secure.
+With our sector knowledge, technological expertise, and operational experience, we help our clients meet their legal obligations, enabling them to build trust in society.

 ‘Effective measures against financial crime require an integral vision’